negrt/Project-Shell-Student-Information-Program/README.md

 Copy files to a unix/linux environment and execute mp file.

 # More
 In this porject, the user will be able to do the following regarding student information: add records (see file: ar), view records (see file: vr), delete records (see file: dr), search for records (see file: sr).
-This project was created in a Linux environment while remotely accessing the Linux machine it was created on via the Putty software application on a Windows 10 Desktop computer from my home.
+This project was created in a Linux environment while remotely accessing the Linux machine it was created on via Putty software application on a Windows 10 Desktop computer from my home.